|#3. Pinkham says he learned

-that David Dupray, Percy Sargent and Percy Cote had been arrested on
+that on February 17, 1981 David Dupray, Percy Sargent and Percy Cote had been arrested on

 drug trafficking charges.
-Pinkham was part of the Maine DEA
+Pinkham was involved in the Maine DEA

 undercover sting the night Mike was murdered.
 He made a

 to the court for Cote not to be sent to state prison because of his

 undercover work with the DEA the night Mike was murdered.

 The Bangor Daily News reported that a Federal prosecutor resigned his position claiming that "dominance of the task force by the Maine State Police is compromising the potential effectiveness of the unit.
 Assistant U.S. Attorney Pasqual "Pat" Perrino said the "Maine State Police seemed more interested in playing a numbers game with small-time offenders to justify their existence rather than pursue cases involving large-scale significant drug dealers and financiers.
 So, the way Pinkham learned about the drug arrest of Percy Sargent, Percy Cote and David Dupray was from being involved in their arrest.

 reported on Feb.
 25, 1981 that a charred body had been found